pith. sign in

 Core claim

-Rational language users selectively maintain information crucial for future prediction, guided by syntactic structure.
+We hypothesize that rational language users selectively maintain information that is crucial for future prediction, guided by syntactic structure.
 Two factors affect maintenance cost: the number of predicted heads and the number of incomplete dependencies.
 Although these factors have been treated as competing hypotheses in the literature, our account predicts that they are not reducible to one another.
-We show this is the case, using a naturalistic reading time dataset in Japanese, a language in which the two factors contrast particularly clearly.
+We show this is the case in a naturalistic reading time dataset in Japanese.
 We further show that there is a tradeoff such that readers that slow down for maintenance tend to benefit more from predictability.

 What carries the argument